shenoydotme/hugo-goa/README.md

 ## Configuration

-The provided [config.toml]() describes all options and features that are supported.
+The provided [config.toml](https://github.com/shenoybr/hugo-goa/blob/master/exampleSite/config.toml) describes all options and features that are supported.
 Configure it your way!

 ### Basic Configuration

 These are site wide configuration parameters that are used by this template.

-`baseurl`: This is the root of your site.
+- `baseurl`: This is the root of your site.
-`builddrafts`: default=`false`.
+- `builddrafts`: default=`false`.
 Enables or Disable building drafts when hugo is run.
-`canonifyurls`: default=`false`.
+- `canonifyurls`: default=`false`.
 Prefix all relative URLs with your base URL.
 [More Information](https://gohugo.io/extras/urls#canonicalization).
-`languageCode`: Used to set site localization preferences. eg. `en-US`.
+- `languageCode`: Used to set site localization preferences. eg. `en-US`.
-`contentdir`: Where hugo can find your content. eg. `content`.
+- `contentdir`: Where hugo can find your content. eg. `content`.
-`layoutdir`: Where hugo can find your templates. eg. `layouts`.
+- `layoutdir`: Where hugo can find your templates. eg. `layouts`.
-`publishdir`: Where hugo generates the static site. eg. `public`.
+- `publishdir`: Where hugo generates the static site. eg. `public`.

-`author`: Site author name. eg. `Erlich Bachman`.
+- `author`: Site author name. eg. `Erlich Bachman`.
-`title`: Site title name. eg. `Erlich Bachman`.
+- `title`: Site title name. eg. `Erlich Bachman`.

-`theme`: Your theme name should be set to `hugo-goa` if using this theme.
+- `theme`: Your theme name should be set to `hugo-goa` if using this theme.

 ## Hugo Built-in Features

 These are features that hugo provides and are used by this template.

-`disqusShortname`: Your discusShortname if you want to enable comments on your posts.
+- `disqusShortname`: Your discusShortname if you want to enable comments on your posts.
-`googleAnalytics`: Your google analytics id for tracking.
+- `googleAnalytics`: Your google analytics id for tracking.
-`enableRobotsTXT`: Enable or disable search engines from crawling your site.
+- `enableRobotsTXT`: Enable or disable search engines from crawling your site.

 ## Site Settings `[params]`

 These are settings that are specific to this theme.

+- `author`: Main author name. eg. `Erlich Bachman`.
-`intro`: Author introduction.
+- `intro`: Author introduction.
 This field supports markdown. eg. `Startup Guru Extraordinaire`.
-`description`: Author description.
+- `description`: Author description.
 This field supports markdown. eg. `Now @Pied Piper.
 Previously @Hacker Hostel, @Bachmanity and @Aviato. <br/> \"What is F times 5?
 It's Fleventy-five.\"`.
-`authorImage`: Location of author image under static/img directory. eg. `headshot.jpg` `dateFormat`: Golang date format to be used on this site. eg. `Jan 2, 2006`
+- `authorImage`: Location of author image under static/img directory. eg. `headshot.jpg`
+- `dateFormat`: Golang date format to be used on this site. eg. `Jan 2, 2006`

 ### Site Meta Settings `[params.meta]`

 These settings are included in the site's meta section.

-`description`: User this field to describe your site to search engines. eg. `Simple minimalist theme`.
+- `description`: User this field to describe your site to search engines. eg. `Simple minimalist theme`.
-`keywords`: Keywords that desribe your site. eg. `minimalist,blog,goa,hugo,developer`.
+- `keywords`: Keywords that desribe your site. eg. `minimalist,blog,goa,hugo,developer`.

 ### Social Accounts `[params.social]`

 These settings to display your social accounts.

-`github`: Your github username.
+- `github`: Your github username.
-`instagram`: Your instagram username.
+- `instagram`: Your instagram username.
-`linkedIn`: Your linkedIn username.
+- `linkedIn`: Your linkedIn username.
-`twitter`: Your twitter username.
+- `twitter`: Your twitter username.
-`facebook`: Your facebook username.
+- `facebook`: Your facebook username.
-`google`: Your google username.
+- `google`: Your google username.
-`email`: Your email.
+- `email`: Your email.

 ### Extras `[params.extra]`

 These settings for extra features that this site uses.

-`copyright`: Add a copyright statement to the bottom of the theme. eg. `© 2016.
+- `copyright`: Add a copyright statement to the bottom of the theme. eg. `© 2016.
 Erlich Bachman.
 [Some Rights Reserved](http://creativecommons.org/licenses/by/3.0/)."`
-`poweredBy`: Help promote this theme and give the authors credit. eg. `true` or `false`.
+- `poweredBy`: Help promote this theme and give the authors credit. eg. `true` or `false`.
-`hightlightJS`: Use highlightJS to highlight code on your site. eg. `true` or `false`.
+- `hightlightJS`: Use highlightJS to highlight code on your site. eg. `true` or `false`.

 ### Main Menu `[[menu.main]]`

 These settings for the main menu that is displayed on the home page.

-`name`: Name of menu item. eg. `blog`
+- `name`: Name of menu item. eg. `blog`
-`weight`: Weight of this menu item.
-Higher items go to the bottom. eg. `100` `url`: Root URL for this section/page. eg. `/blog/`.
+- `weight`: Weight of this menu item.
+Higher items go to the bottom. eg. `100`
+- `url`: Root URL for this section/page. eg. `/blog/`.

 Example:
 ```